rayadamas/blockchain-developer-bootcamp-final-project/README.md

 3. Create an Alchemy account & create a DEVELOPMENT app using the RINKEBY testnet under the ETH Network [here](https://alchemy.com/?r=b93d1f12b8828a57)
 4. Add your PRIVATE Metamask Key + DEVELOPMENT Alchemy key to your `hardhat.config,js` file
-- Reference final `hardhat.config.js` file for updated code where PRIVATE KEY values will be utilized
-- Run: `npx hardhat run scripts/deploy.js --network rinkeby` to deploy to the Rinkeby testnet _RECORD WHAT IS OUTPUT TO YOUR TERMINAL_
-(Note)
-Any changes to LOCAL contracts' code will need to be re-tested, then re-deployed.
-1. Deploy your scrpt again
-2. Update the contract address on your Replit frontend
-- Once re-deployed you must take the NEW contract address output to your terminal & add it to your `app.js` code via Replit under `const contractAddress`
-- `yourSampleProj address:  0xBLAHBLAHBLAH50763`
-3. Update the ABI file on our Replit frontend
-- Locate the ABI code in your LOCAL code env via this path: `artifacts/contracts/yourSampleProj.sol/yourSampleProj.json`, then copy said code and paste said code under such path on Replit under this path: `./src/utils/sardaukarchant.json`

-*DO NOT COMMIT BARE PRIVATE KEYS TO GITHUB OR ANYWHERE* `dotenv` is used in this example.
+- Reference final `hardhat.config.js` file for updated code where PRIVATE KEY values will be utilized *DO NOT COMMIT BARE PRIVATE KEYS TO GITHUB OR ANYWHERE* `dotenv` is used in this example.